apache/cassandra-java-driver/manual/object_mapper/creating/README.md

 - `caseSensitiveKeyspace`: whether the keyspace name is case-sensitive.
 - `caseSensitiveType`: whether the UDT name is case-sensitive.

-The class must provide a default constructor (it can however be private).
+The class must provide a default constructor.
+The default constructor is allowed to be non-public, provided that the security manager, if any, grants the mapper access to it via [reflection][set-accessible].

 As for table entities, properties in UDT classes are mapped to an UDT field of the same name by default.